Dungyichao/http_server/README.md

 ## 3.3 Classify the Request
 In
 [section 2.2 Process Element](https://github.com/Dungyichao/http_server#22-process-elements)
  we mention that we need to tell the client what kind of content we are going to send in.
-The classification is a bunch of if else logic checking according to the <b>parse</b> information (section 3.2).
+The classification is just a bunch of <b>if else</b> logic detemination according to the file extension from the <b>parsed</b> information (section 3.2).

 ## 3.4 Reply to the Client